Mr-Piyush-Kumar/Data_Science_Projects/Finding_Best_Biryani_Point/readme.md

 This is not a freelancing project.
-I did this project as part of my data science certification course.
+I did this project as part of my Data Science certification course.

 ## Project Name:- Finding Best Biryani Point Near a Location in Hyderabad City